TotoroCodingDojo/totoro.hashnode.dev/clzb2axhf000109mnbgts6kkm.md

 ---
-title: "XML and JSON with Groovy"
+title: "Practical XML Manipulation with Groovy: Common Examples"
 datePublished: Thu Aug 01 2024 09:17:04 GMT+0000 (Coordinated Universal Time)
 cuid: clzb2axhf000109mnbgts6kkm
-slug: xml-and-json-with-groovy
+slug: practical-xml-manipulation-with-groovy-common-examples
 tags: xml, groovy

 ---

-## XML
+## Introduction

-* to parse xml in groovy there are two options available
+To parse xml in groovy there are two options available

-    * `XmlParser`

-        * `XmlParser` returns `Node` objects when parsing XML
+* `XmlParser` which returns a `Node` objects when parsing XML

-    * `XmlSlurper`

-        * `XmlSlurper` evaluates the structure lazily.
+* `XmlSlurper` which returns `GPathResult` instances when parsing XML.
+It evaluates the structure lazily.
 So if you update the xml you’ll have to evaluate the whole tree again.

-        * `XmlSlurper` returns `GPathResult` instances when parsing XML

 When to use which one: